dmorrill10/hr_edl_experiments/hr_edl/README.md

 snap install cmake --classic
 ```

-This is the installation procedure done in the Vagrant image (see `Vagrantfile`).
+This is the installation procedure done in the Vagrant image (see `../Vagrantfile`).